Alicisox/Disaster-Response-Pipeline/README.md

 The disaster response messages are the crucial message that needs to classify.
 If the process can be done by automatic, it could save a lot of time for emergency work.
 Therefore, I want to solve this problem to reduce the workload of the emergency work.

 ## Description
-Analyzing disaster response messages then classified the messages into several categories.
+Analyzing and classified disaster response messages by natural language processing (NLP).

 ## Instructions
 1. Run the following commands in the project's root directory to set up your database and model.